omrilotan/isbot/README.md

 - Flag pageviews to consider with **business analysis**.
 - Prefer to serve cached content and **relieve service load**.
 - Omit third party solutions' code (tags, pixels) and **reduce costs**.

-  > It is not recommended to whitelist requests for any reason based on user agent header only.
-Instead other methods of identification can be added such as [reverse dns lookup](https://www.npmjs.com/package/reverse-dns-lookup).
+> It is not recommended to **whitelist** requests for any reason based on user agent header only.
+Instead, other methods of identification can be added such as [reverse dns lookup](https://www.npmjs.com/package/reverse-dns-lookup).

+## How `isbot` maintains accuracy

+> `isbot`'s prized possession is the accurate identification of bots using a regular expression.
+It uses expansive and regularly updated lists of user agent strings to create a regular expression that matches bots and only bots.
+>
+> This is done by using a lookbehind pattern which is not supported in all environments.
+A fallback is provided for environments that do not support lookbehind which is less accurate.
+The test suite includes a percentage of false positives and false negatives which is deemed acceptable for the fallback: 1% false positive and 75% bot coverage.

 ## Data sources